SpeccyPetto/SRB2-Universe-Continuation/README.md

 # SRB2-Universe
-An interpretation of Phantasy Star Online gameplay in SRB2 Lua's scripting language
+An interpretation of Phantasy Star Online gameplay in SRB2 Lua's scripting language Code is very WIP and may not work as intended.

 ## How to build
 - [Install MSYS2](https://www.msys2.org/)